 "He worked for GCHQ in Cheltenham, sir, and the only thing we really knew about his work was that it was secret.
 He said it had something to do with codes, but other than that he said nothing, and we could sense that it would have been rude to ask.
 He often traveled to the US on work-related matters, but he always returned to Cheltenham.

 "Cheltenham is not far from Wales, and Gareth came back home to see the family as often as he could.
 He loved to ride with his father -- both of them expert cyclists -- and Gareth raced with the local bicycle club, too.
 He was a wonderful sportsman, and he won quite a number of races, especially in the hills.
 Oh, how he loved to ride in the hills!

 "Late last summer, Gareth moved to London for a temporary posting.
-We were given to understand that he had been seconded to MI6 for a year.
-He said he would be back in Cheltenham this September.
+We were given to understand that he had been seconded to MI6.
+He said he would be back in Cheltenham when he was finished with MI6.

 "Here in London, Gareth lived in a flat at 36 Alderney Street, in Pimlico.
 The crown paid his rent, it was close to his work, and he was happy here, although he missed the country.
 He was anxious to get back to Cheltenham, sir.
 But it never happened.

 "We got the bad news on the 24th of August, a date I will never forget.
 Gareth had stopped returning calls from Ceri, so she called the police and asked them to check on him.
 They went to his flat at 36 Alderney Street, and that's where they found him, sir.
 He was dead!